igorskyflyer/igorskyflyer/PAST_WORK.md

 #### 🛍️ SissiS: WordPress + WooCommerce (Web)

 > Developed a custom multi-faceted solution for a WooCommerce storefront, handling automated order export, `FTP`-based tracking integration with a 3rd-party fulfillment provider, multilingual support, and dynamic invoice generation.
 All built from scratch with secure, maintainable backend logic.
-More about it in the [**detailed breakdown**](#️-sissis)
+More about it in the [**detailed breakdown**](#️-sissis).

 #### ⚰️ EZMM: Mortuary Management System (Desktop)